sortecoevo/sortee/content/awards.md

 - documents
 date: "2023-06-19"
 description: Awards of Society for Open, Reliable, and Transparent Ecology and Evolutionary biology (SORTEE)
-title: SORTEE awards
+title: "SORTEE awards"
 ---

-## 2023 Awards.
+## 2023 Awards

 **Nominations for the 2023 SORTEE are open now - submit your nominations via [GoogleForm](https://forms.gle/fez14JDVx2FcGWFp7).
 The nominations will close on 1 September 2022**.
 The winners will be announced during the SORTEE2023 conference (17 October 0700 UTC to 18 October 0700 UTC) and then posted on the SORTEE website (sortee.org) and social media.